GMFS Mortgage resources including home loan calculators, credit tips, FAQs, educational videos, mortgage glossary and more.

 Concerned about saving for your down payment?A: Several home loan programs now have minimum down payment options ranging from 0%-3% of your loan amount.
 Keep in mind, the total cost of your financing decreases as your down payment amount increases.
 That being said, there are circumstances when the lower down payment options make sense as well.
 Your GMFS Mortgage Loan Officer can review the best options for your situation and also let you know if there are any homebuyer assistance programs featuring non-repayable grants, available in your area that you qualify for.
 Get Started

 Concerned about your credit score?A: Your credit score is one of the key factors in determining what type of mortgage and interest rate you qualify for.
 Of course, the higher your score the lower rate and more options that you may have.
 However, there are lots of programs available where lower credits scores are acceptable and you can accomplish your dream of home ownership.
 Some of these options even offer very little or no down payment.
 You are entitled to order a free copy of your credit report every 12 months from each of the major credit reporting agencies (Equifax, Experian, and TransUnion) through www.AnnualCreditReport.com.
 This site is the only one that is government authorized to provide you with FREE copies of your credit report.
 Dispute any errors on your credit report and get them resolved as quickly as possible.
 Also, do not open any new accounts within at least six months of applying for a mortgage.
-For more tips about building or improving your credit, Get Started with GMFS Mortgage.
+For more tips about how you can get Mortgage Ready, Get Started with GMFS Mortgage.

 How does student loan debt affect your ability to become a homeowner?A: Having student loan debt does not automatically preclude you from qualifying for a home loan.
 As with any financing, your Debt-to-Income (DTI) Ratio is a significant factor in qualifying for a loan.
 Certain home loan programs weigh student loan debt differently when calculating your DTI.
 Your GMFS Mortgage Loan Officer can review the best options for your situation.
 Get Started

-Purchase or Sell a Home – Podcasts, videos & articles
+Purchase or Sell a Home – Podcasts, videos, loan info, etc.

-Build or Renovate a Home – Podcasts, videos & articles
+Build or Renovate a Home – Podcasts, videos, loan info, etc.

-Refinance Your Home – Podcasts, videos & articles
+Refinance Your Home – Podcasts, videos, loan info, etc.

 Home Loan Closing Process – Podcasts, videos & articles